 Sex trafficking is a crime against a person in which a commercial sex act is induced by forcing them, tricking them, or pressuring/scaring them into doing it.
 Something of value (like money, shelter, food, drugs, safety, etc) is exchanged for that sex act.
-A commercial sex act for someone under the age of 18 is considered trafficking.
+A commercial sex act for someone under the age of 18 is automatically considered trafficking even without evidence of force, fraud or coercion.

 Labor Trafficking is a crime against a person in which they are forced, tricked, or pressured/scared into performing labor.

-In some cases, a victim may be a victim of both labor and sex trafficking.
+In some cases, someone may be a victim of both labor and sex trafficking.

 If you think you or someone you know is being trafficked, call the National Human Trafficking Hotline 1-888-373-7888 or text them: 233733